Yash2201/simprosys_prectical_round/README.md

 Follow these steps to set up the project on your local system:

 1. Clone the Repository
-Clone the `Prectical-Round-Space-O-Technologies` project to your local system using the following command: git clone <repository-url>
+Clone the `Simprosys Infomedia` project to your local system using the following command: git clone <repository-url>

 2. Set Up Environment Variables